-Denise and Mark Arundel have been running an award-winning business together since 1995, and each have over 30 years’ cycle touring experience.
+Denise and Mark know a thing or two about the joys of bike touring.
 Together they’ve cycled through nearly every corner of Australia, carrying all their creature comforts, water, food, and camping gear in two trailers and on their bikes.

-The pair visited each of Australia’s state capital cities and made countless memories along the way, many of them captured in Mark’s professional photographs and all of it shared on their blog, Sprung Chicken Ride.
+The pair visited each state capital city and made countless memories along the way, many of them captured in Mark’s professional photographs and shared on their blog, Sprung Chicken Ride.

-During their years of touring, Denise and Mark have learned the joys of travelling slowly, of encounters with the landscape and with people, and particularly of sharing their experiences – the hardships and the achievements – with others.
+During their years of touring, Denise and Mark learned the joys of travelling slowly, of memorable encounters with the landscape and people, and particularly of sharing their experiences – the hardships and achievements – with others.

 “The night before an adventure I will always struggle to find sleep.
 Nervous and excited, I am a prisoner awaiting release and I know come the morn I shall be free.” – The Human Cyclist